hed-hog/cli/README.md

 - **`hedhog start`**
   Starts the HedHog project in development mode, running both the backend API and admin interface.
 This command ensures that your project is up and running locally.

+- **`hedhog refresh <module>`**
+  Refreshes the module's configuration and dependencies.
+This command can help resolve issues related to outdated or mismatched settings, ensuring your project is up to date with the latest configurations and modules.

 ## Folder Structure

 The project follows a clear folder structure to ensure easy navigation and maintenance: